headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 **Note**: Selecting the Server Configuration or the Module is the same in this context.

-Checking against the currently selecred AEM Server is creating or updating the project module in the server configuration, checking if the Support Bundle is installed and see if the current resources are update to date or out of date.
+Checking against the currently selected AEM Server is creating or updating the project module in the server configuration, checking if the Support Bundle is installed and see if the current resources are update to date or out of date.
 If a Server Connection is marked as **default** then this will be happening automatically when the plugin is opened for the first time.

 In order to check you need to click on the **gear** icon: